-Carter reflected ruefully on the rejection for a new medical school at the University of Lancaster by the Todd Report in a memorandum to the Senate in May 1968.
-It read that ‘I have always doubted whether it is possible to make much headway against strongly held views of the medical “establishment”’ as the formal recommendations ‘contain no surprises, and follow exactly the principles outlined to me by senior medical men three years ago’.
-These were that a single teaching hospital proximate to the university – and preferably of 1000 beds – was a prerequisite; that the terms of reference did not relate to the regional distribution of clinicians; and that there was no evidence that medical graduates practiced where they were educated, thus undermining the validity of a tailored curriculum.44, 45 In effect, the rejection spoke to the acceptability of existing medical education, workforce inequalities and existing hierarchical regionalism.
-Carter wrote portentously, and accurately, that ‘their proposals will greatly increase the concentration of medical education in England in the southern half of the country’.44
+Carter reflected ruefully on the rejection by the 1968 Todd Report in a memorandum to the Senate in May: ‘I have always doubted whether it is possible to make much headway against strongly held views of the medical “establishment”’.
+The report’s recommendations ‘contain no surprises, and follow exactly the principles outlined to me by senior medical men three years ago’.
+These were of the necessity for one teaching hospital of 1,000 beds; that the terms of reference did not encompass the distribution of doctors; and that there was no evidence that graduates practiced where they were educated, undermining a tailored medical curriculum.18, 38 In effect, the rejection was a defence of the status quo.
+Carter wrote portentously that ‘their proposals will greatly increase the concentration of medical education in England in the southern half of the country’.39

 Lancaster was not the only disappointed candidate.
-Keele was rejected primarily because of its inadequate preclinical scientific facilities,27 with the Todd Report itself commenting upon the ‘outstandingly suitable hospital facilities in Stoke-on-Trent, which ought in the national interest to be used fully for medical education’.45 The University of East Anglia (UEA), a fellow plateglass university established under Robbins, was also rejected.
-The ambiguous position of Cambridge University as a site of medical education, with medical students travelling to the prestigious London hospitals for clinical placements, made UEA’s proposal enticing, as there were also unused regional teaching facilities readily available.46 However, Todd preferred an expanded undergraduate curriculum at Cambridge – where he was, after all, the Master of Christ’s College from 1963 to 197847 – over a new medical school given Treasury anxieties over the potential costs.21, 45 The only consolation for Lancaster in terms of medical education was the establishment of a postgraduate medical education centre at the Lancaster Royal Infirmary in 1966.
-This was through the diligence of Byrne, who was also rewarded with a term on the University of Lancaster Court before assuming his Inaugural Professorial Chair in General Practice at the University of Manchester.
+Keele was rejected because of inadequate preclinical facilities,23 with the Todd Report commenting upon the ‘outstandingly suitable hospital facilities in Stoke-on-Trent, which ought in the national interest to be used fully for medical education’.18 The University of East Anglia (UEA) was also rejected despite similar claims of unused regional teaching facilities because Todd, the Master of Christ’s College at nearby Cambridge University, preferred an expanded undergraduate curriculum there in preference to costly investments in facilities.17, 18, 39 The only consolation for Lancaster was the establishment of a postgraduate medical education centre at the Lancaster Royal Infirmary in 1966 through the diligence of Byrne who was rewarded with a term on the University of Lancaster Court.